Jules Férat

 An illustration from The Mysterious Island.

-Jules-Descartes Férat (1829, Ham, Somme - 1906, Paris) was a French artist and illustrator, famous for his portrayals of factories and their workers.

-He illustrated the books of many known authors, such as Jules Verne, Edgar Allan Poe, and Victor Hugo.
+Jules-Descartes Férat (28 November 1829 – 6 June 1906) was a French artist and illustrator, famous for his portrayals of factories and their workers.
+He illustrated the books of many known authors, such as Jules Verne, Edgar Allan Poe, Victor Hugo, and Émile Zola.
 He also contributed to the French illustrated press including the newspapers L'Illustration, Le Journal Illustré, and L'Univers Illustré.